 Running in winter weather is not as easy as running in the other three seasons.
 There are a lot of factors to account for in keeping safe on the roads.
-Here are some tips to keep you safe, warm, and fit over those colder months.
+Here are some cold weather running tips to keep you safe, warm, and fit over those colder months.

 When running in the winter, a big contributor to getting cold is the wind chill effect.
 Essentially, a gust of wind blows the surrounding warm air that stays around your body.
 This means your body has to produce extra heat to warm the air around your body, and this takes energy away from your body’s core.
 This leads to hypothermia faster than just being out in the cold.
 Imagine when a continuous breeze steals away the warmth from you.
 It gets colder faster.